mGuv/Anno1800Helper/README.md

 Combined with the fact I could this project to try out some ideas in React/TypeScript, I figured why not make it?
 It also got me to get my website back online and start using docker as a web host to easily encapsulate and host my app.

 # Findings
+The project ran its course and fizzled out when my desire to play Anno 1800 diminished.
+It was a valuable learning experience though and added some React ideas to my toolbelt.

 - The EventValue is a very interesting concept but easy to overuse
 - - There are times I've bound to it in many sibling components to get them to redraw.
 It should have been a Prop and the parent of them all should have been watching for simplicity and less events.
 - - In general though, it works very well compared to relying on something like Redux which has a ton of learning overhead and confusion with state management